In this post

 The belt can be changed in seconds as it has a quick fasten systemThis will allow you to have a more elegant watch on a daily basis and, when training, to switch to a more comfortable strap that can withstand sweat and the elements.

-New optical pulse sensor
+New optical heart rate sensor